Originally published in the June 2017 issue of Strategic Finance.

 After identifying the data analysis opportunity, critical thinkers must plan the analysis.
 That begins with specifying appropriate objectives.
 For routine, day-to-day analyses, this is rather straightforward.
 Specifying the objectives for unforeseen data analysis projects is often driven by skepticism and requires creativity.
 Critical thinkers instinctively focus their attention on unusual circumstances and events they observe.
 Then they consider the reasons why the abnormalities may have occurred from various perspectives and set out to investigate them.
 The causes of unfavorable irregularities in business performance include things like operating inefficiencies, noncompliance with applicable laws and regulations, and fraud.

 The objective of Emersyn’s premeditated financial statement analysis was motivated by curiosity, not skepticism; she simply wanted to enhance her understanding of ACJ Company’s financial position and performance.
 Her skepticism kicked in when she uncovered unanticipated abnormalities in specific account balances.
-Not willing to accept what she had discovered at face value and needing to be convinced that her concerns were warranted, she creatively refocused the objective of her data analysis to assessing the integrity of the underlying transactions.
+Not willing to accept what she had discovered at face value and need to be convinced that her concerns were warranted, she creatively refocused the objective of her data analysis to assess the integrity of the underlying transactions.

 Next, critical thinkers must establish expectations of data analysis outcomes and define data abnormalities that signal potential problems, such as inefficient operations, noncompliance with applicable laws, or fraud.
 Developing expectations and defining anomalies require analysis and logic.
 Critical thinkers carefully study the environmental factors that could affect the data, such as current economic conditions; the financial well-being of the company; the effectiveness of internal controls; changes in procedures, personnel, or technology; and the performance of comparable business units.
 Based on this inquiry, they formulate rational expectations regarding the outcomes of the data analysis and identify plausible indicators of problems they may observe during the analysis.